hxy9243/hxy9243.github.io/source/_posts/2021-08-22-cassandra-experience-and-gotchas.md

 INSERT INTO leases (name, owner) VALUES ('lease_master', 'server_1') IF NOT EXISTS;
 ```

-The `IF NOT EXISTS` triggers the Cassandra built-in ["Light-weight Transaction"](https://docs.datastax.com/en/cql-oss/3.3/cql/cql_using/useInsertLWT.html) and can be used to declare a consensus among a cluster.
+The `IF NOT EXISTS` triggers the Cassandra built-in Light-weight Transaction and can be used to declare a consensus among a cluster.
 With a default TTL in the table, this can be used for leases control, or master election.
 For example:

 ```sql
 CREATE table leases (